How to address a cover letter?

 Do an online search

-Another easiest way to search for the hiring manager is by simply doing a Google search.
+Another easy way to search for the hiring manager is by simply doing a Google search.
 Google will show you the most relevant results for your search query.
-Example: See in this example, how the first result itself answered your question.
+Example: See in this example how the first result itself answered your question.

 How to address a email cover letter?